Consumer medicine information

 • you have any other medical conditions.

-Tell your doctor, optometrist or pharmacist if you are using any other medicines, including medicines that you buy without a prescription from a pharmacy, supermarket or health food shop.
+Tell your doctor, optometrist or pharmacist if you are taking any other medicines, including any medicines, vitamins or supplements that you buy without a prescription from your pharmacy, supermarket or health food shop.

-Some medicines may interfere with Cholfen Eye Drops.
+Some medicines may interfere with CHOLFEN EYE DROPS and affect how it works.
 These include other eye drops and eye ointments.

 Your doctor, optometrist or pharmacist has more information on medicines to be careful with or avoid while using this medicine.